 This may all seem totally negative.
 With so many people with problem backs and circulatory systems, swimming provides the perfect exercise, with your weight borne by the water.
 There is plenty of research showing the aquacise of one form or another is hugely beneficial to arthritic joints and tired hearts.

 One of the great virtues of a solar swimming pool is that the grandchildren love to visit in the hot summer months.
-Having your children learn to become competent swimmers should be on every parent's agenda.
-What better way to do it than to visit granny and grandpa twice a week, and leave to them the cost and effort of maintaining the pool?
+Having your kids learn to become competent should be on every parent's agenda.
+What better way to do it than to visit granny and grandpa twice a week; and leave to them the cost and effort of maintenance?

 This is where a solar swimming pool comes into its own; during the day when you may have a surplus of energy from your generator powered by the sun you can divert that excess to driving the filtration pump.